cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/speakers.md

 ## Skills

-* You should be familiar with Sessionize, or at least have poked around enough to know how to use the tool
+* You should be familiar with Sessionize, or at least have poked around enough to know how to use the tool.

 ## Time

-This committee requires quite a bit of time once
+This committee requires a high level of time committment:

+* Initial Sessionize configuration (2 hours)
+* Selecting evaluation committee (2 hours)
+* Building the event program (2-4 hours)
+* Communicating with speakers over the event's lifecycle (1-2 hours/week)

 # Works with